gleb-pp/edhub/content/docs/2025/edhub/week2.md

 | **Assignment** | :white_check_mark: Done in Week 2 | :black_square_button: Planned for Week 3 |
 | **Files** | :black_square_button: Planned for Week 3 | :black_square_button: Planned for Week 3 or Week 4 |

 During the development process we sometimes change the vision of our product, so we plan to focus on a more detailed backlog and work out the week's plan at the beginning of each week.
 The backlog for Week 2 [was developed](https://github.com/orgs/IU-Capstone-Project-2025/projects/14/views/1) on June 12.
-The backlog for Week 3 will be extended after the meeting with TA.
+The backlog for Week 3 will be extended after the meeting with TA and discussing the project.

 ## Backend